By Bani Mahajan, UILS Chandigarh

 It is not the whole Act which would be held invalid by being inconsistent with Part III of the Constitution but only such provisions of it which are violative of the fundamental rights, provided that the part which violates the fundamental rights is separable from that which does not isolate them.
 But if the valid portion is so closely mixed up with invalid portion that it cannot be separated without leaving an incomplete or more or less mingled remainder the court will declare the entire Act void.
 This process is known as doctrine of severability or reparability.

 The Supreme Court considered this doctrine in A.K.
 Gopalan v.
-State of Madras[xcv], and held that the preventive detention minus section 14 was valid as the omission of the Section 14 from the Act will not change the nature and object of the Act and therefore the rest of the Act will remain valid and effective.
+State of Madras[xcv], and held that the preventive detention minus Section 14 was valid as the omission of Section 14 from the Act will not change the nature and object of the Act and therefore the rest of the Act will remain valid and effective.
 The doctrine was applied in D.S.
 Nakara v.
 Union of India,[xcvi] where the Act remained valid while the invalid portion of it was declared invalid because it was severable from the rest of the Act.
 In State of Bombay v.
 F.N.
 Balsara,[xcvii] it was held that the provisions of the Bombay Prohibition Act, 1949 which were declared as void did not affect the validity of the entire Act and therefore there was no necessity for declaring the entire statute as invalid.

 The doctrine of severability has been elaborately considered by the Supreme Court and the following rules regarding the question of severability has been laid down:[xcviii]